manoj3832/relayr-assignment/README.md

 Note : again if  you are runnning in swarm stack , cureenty i am assuming that you are running all container on Manager(Leader) , you can change node constraint in same docker-compose if you want to run on workers or other managers.

+## service and db discovery :
+to make double check , you can change "Hello world" text to new text in DB and just refresh browser. postgrsql query to update text is :
+> update MESSAGE set MESSAGE_TEXT = 'ENTER NEW TEXT HERE';